Sunny & Pleasant Conditions Ahead

 Rain Chances Possible By Midweek

 Quad Cities, IA/IL -- High pressure building out of the plains will continue to provide us with sunny skies and milder conditions over the next few days.
-Look for temperatures reaching the 60′s to lower 70′s this afternoon, warming into the lower to middle 70′s Monday and Tuesday.
+Look for temperatures reaching the 60′s to near 70 degrees this afternoon, then warming into the lower to middle 70′s Monday and Tuesday.
 Our next system arrives Wednesday, bringing a chance for a few brief rain showers, followed by cooler readings in the 50′s to low 60′s heading into next weekend.

 TODAY: Sunny and pleasant.
 High: 70°.
 Wind: W 5-10 mph.